 RABANAL – MOLINASECA

-Today is my dear mom’s birthday … I trust she will be spoiled by her sister and her family back in South Africa.
+Today is my dear mom’s birthday … I trust she will be spoiled by her sister and our family back in South Africa.
 I miss her today – I’m sure she would have enjoyed walking the Camino with us.

 An uphill towards La Cruz de Ferro

-As we’ve got to Cruz de Ferro, there were a small group of pilgrims busy taking photo’s.
+When we reached Cruz de Ferro, there were a small group of pilgrims busy taking photo’s.

 Time to reflect: